-- You should rest quietly for the first 24 hours. - Walks around the ward or the house are encouraged to prevent clots in the legs. - The post operative period can be an emotional time, feeling teary is normal and will - Avoid lifting (anything over 1 kg), pushing, pulling, reaching or straining for at least 4 weeks (this includes house work, lifting children, groceries etc). - You can move your arms, neck and torso in all directions it won't tear anything out as long as the movements are slow, controlled and within your comfortable range. - Be gentle with lifting your arms above your head within the first two weeks; often, quick movements of the arm can result in sharp, stabbing or pulling pain.
-Heavy lifting and repetitive activities with your arms above the head are NOT recommended for the first 6 weeks.
-If your breasts swell and become sore after any activity, it is usually an indication you've done too much. - No driving for two weeks.
-After two weeks, you should be able to drive when you can turn and look over your shoulder comfortably - so that you can change lanes safely - Gentle walking is good exercise during the first 6 weeks.
-You may be able to start exercising at 25% of your normal level after 6 weeks, graduate your level progressively over the following 4 weeks.
-Make sure you wear a supportive bra (with no wires) during your exercises for the first 3 months.

-Most patients with desk jobs can return to work after 2 weeks, but those with more manual jobs (especially repetitive arm movements) need a minimum of 4-6 weeks off work.
+- You should rest quietly for the first 24 hours. - Small, short walks around the ward or the house are encouraged to prevent clots in the - The post operative period can be an emotional time, feeling teary is normal and will pass. - Avoid bending over, lifting (anything over 500g), pushing, pulling or straining for at least 4 weeks (this includes house work, lifting children, groceries etc). - You can move your arms, neck and torso in all directions it won't tear anything out as long as the movements are slow, control and within your comfortable range. - Be gentle with lifting your arms above your head within the first four weeks; often, quick movements of the arm can result in sharp, stabbing or pulling pain.
+Heavy lifting and repetitive activities with your arms above the head are NOT recommended for the first 4 weeks.
+If your breasts swell (or become more painful) after any activity, it is usually an indication you've done too much. - No driving for two weeks.
+After two weeks, you should be able to drive when you can turn and look over your shoulder comfortably - so that you can change lanes safely - Gentle walking around the house is good exercise after the first week.
+You may be able to start exercising at 25% of your normal level after 4 weeks, progressively increase your activities over the following 4 weeks.
+Make sure you wear a supportive bra (with no wires) during your exercises for the first 3 months. - Most patients with desk jobs can return to work after 2 weeks, but those with more manual jobs (especially repetitive arm movements) need a minimum of 4 weeks off work.